lytinahome/Slave-Trade-Volume1/README.md

 **R program: check the assumption.R**

-* perform the initial data analysis of data, including basic summary of embarkation/disembarkation regions; missing pattern; classicification of records.
+* performed the initial data analysis, including basic summary of embarkation/disembarkation regions; missing pattern; classicification of records.
-* propose the constant flow assumption and validate it by simulation.
+* proposed the constant flow assumption and validate it by simulation.

 **Output of the program**